 Consider this: most store-bought ice cream is easy to scoop out.
 You will see that with homemade ice cream it has to sit on the counter for about 15 minutes before you can scoop it out.
 Again, chemicals allow the store-bought ice cream to scoop out easily.

-Dump that frozen chemical cesspool and start making your own–plus it is a fun family tradition!
+Dump that frozen chemical cesspool and start making your own–plus it will become a fun family tradition!

 Tip #5 Fruit Ice Cream: Ice Cream Books for Healthy Smart Kids in the Kitchen